ODEP - Office of Disability Employment Policy

 The CDE is a collaborative of several leading disability and business organizations convened by ODEP to work together to address disability employment.
 The outcome of this collaboration is a national outreach initiative titled "What CAN YOU do?"
 Framed around messages developed collectively by the CDE's founding members, this initiative challenges common misconceptions about disability employment and encourages employers and others to recognize the value and talent that people with disabilities add to America's workplaces and economy.

-Key parts of the What CAN YOU do? initiative are the "Because" and "I CAN" public service announcements (PSAs), which highlight what people with disabilities CAN do when given the opportunity.
-Featuring real people not actors, the PSAs seek to change myths and misperceptions about career prospects for people with disabilities.
-The CDE has developed outreach materials to complement the PSAs, including posters, workplace and youth discussion guides.
-Spanish-language versions of selected materials are available.
+Key parts of the What can YOU do? initiative are the recently released "Who I AM" and the award-winning "Because" and "I CAN" public service announcements (PSAs).
+Each highlights what people with disabilities CAN do when given the opportunity.
+Featuring real people with disabilities, the PSAs seek to change myths and misperceptions about career prospects for people with disabilities.
+The CDE has developed outreach materials to complement the PSAs, including posters, and discussion guides created for workplace, youth, and other audiences.
+Spanish-language versions of selected materials are also available.

-The "Because" Campaign, which includes the new PSA and posters was rolled out in January 2013.
+The "Because" Campaign, which includes the "Because" PSA, posters and discussion guides, was released in January 2013.
+Since then, it has aired more than 73,000 times on television and cable stations nationwide, at the Indianapolis 500 automobile race, on electronic billboards alongside interstate highways, and many meetings, conferences, and presentations.
 "Because" reflects ODEP's priorities to increase expectations by youth with disabilities, their parents, teachers, coaches, and mentors, as well as future employers about what persons with disabilities can achieve in their careers.

 I Can The award-winning 2010 campaign